humansoftware/self-host-saas-k3s/docs/mailu_smtp.md

 ## 5. Additional Notes
 - You only need to deploy Mailu once; it will handle all enabled domains.
-- If you want to disable SMTP for a specific project, set `smtp.enabled: false` for that project.
+- If you want to disable Mailu for a specific project, set `mailu.enabled: false` for that project.
 - Always test your email deliverability and check spam folders after setup.

 For more details, see the [Mailu documentation](https://mailu.io/).